Who we are

 Listening to presidents

 From this one office issue forth the critical decisions that affect countless lives around the world and shape the course of history.
-Only these 45 men, and those closest to them, truly understand the power of the presidency and what it means to wield it.
+Only this small club of leaders, and those closest to them, could truly understand the power of the presidency and what it means to wield it.

 At the Miller Center, we provide the world’s most complete understanding of the U.S. presidency.

-- We also explore the most recent administrations—every presidency from Jimmy Carter through George W. Bush—through our Presidential Oral History Program.
+- We also explore the most recent administrations—every presidency from Jimmy Carter to Barack Obama—through our Presidential Oral History Program.
 Leading days-long intensive debriefings with scores of the most important players closest to each president, Miller Center scholars ask probing questions, capture irreplaceable memories, and discover new perspectives on events many of us will always remember—and others that took place behind the scenes.
 These are lessons only former presidents and their closest advisers can teach us, and the Miller Center is there to synthesize them.